enonic/old-xp-doc/doc/reference/toolbox/init-app.rst

 init-app
 ========

-The init-app will initialize a new application with gradle and the application folder strucure.
+The init-app tool initializes a new application by creating the files and folder structure required to build an application for Enonic XP.

+The gradle wrapper is included and the "build.gradle" file is configured with the basic repositories and dependency libraries needed.

 **Usage:**

 .. code-block:: none

   NAME
         toolbox init-app - Initiates an Enonic XP application.

   SYNOPSIS
         toolbox init-app [(-d <destination> | --destination <destination>)] (-n <name> | --name <name>) [(-v <version> | --version <version>)]

   OPTIONS
         -d <destination>, --destination <destination>
             Project path.